A teacher presenting to a room of learners

 • writing blogs, publishing in journals

-• joining teacher associations.
+• joining teacher associations

-• staying up-to-date with developments in language teaching and learning
+• staying up to date with developments in language teaching and learning

 Explore resources on 'Understanding my professional identity'